vishalsingh2972/React-JS/Namaste React/E11-Data is the New Oil/Assignments/E11 Answers.md

 In this example, if we don't provide a value to the `MyContext.Provider`, it will use the default value ("Default Value" in this case) specified during the creation of the context.
 Any component that consumes this context using `MyContext.Consumer` will receive the default value if there is no Provider higher up the tree providing a different value.

+- Yes, if you don't pass a value to the provider, it will use the default value provided when creating the context using the createContext function.
+Example: if no value is passed in the <UserContext.Provider value={{...}}> loggedInUser will use value as "Default_Vishal" that is defined in UserContext.jsx

 [React Context](https://legacy.reactjs.org/docs/context.html)